Azzaxy1/mindnest-mern/README.md

 - 🔒 **Secure Authentication**
   Protect your privacy with JWT-based authentication and optional login with Google OAuth.

-- 📅 **Date-Based Journaling**
-  Organize your entries by date to easily revisit and reflect on past memories.

 - 🎨 **Dark Mode Friendly**
   A soothing, dark-themed UI designed for long writing sessions, day or night.